Apr 14 • Sean Overin

 Billing clarity that will save your sanity

 Jane makes this genuinely simple.
-You can see at a glance what has been invoiced, what has been paid, and what needs following up.
+You can see at a glance what has been invoiced, what has been paid, and what needs following up on.
 Everything is in one place.
-Nothing slips through.
+It is far less likely that something slips through.
 For a growing practice, that kind of billing clarity is not a nice-to-have, it is the thing that keeps revenue where it belongs.

 Onboarding new staff without losing your mind